According to a survey from Upwork, a popular marketplace for freelancers, there are about 59 million freelancers in just the US alone.

-3. Manage your cash inflow
+3. Manage your cash flow

 Getting clients and contract negotiations can often be challenging for freelancers.
 Having a system to manage your cash inflow helps you keep track of your bookkeeping.

 a.
-Quotes and estimates
+Project management: Quotes and estimates

 Prompt sending of quotes and price estimates to clients for projects will help you land contracts more easily.
 It will also help you estimate how long it takes to finish the project when handling multiple clients.